CS4260-Edross/Docs/vagrant/README.md

 ### Getting Started

 1. Clone the perf.html fork repository using git.
+Our clone of this repository is [here][ourfork].
 The clone directory will now be referred to as `<perf>/`
 2. Copy the [`Vagrantfile`][perf_vagrant] to `<perf>/Vagrantfile`
 3. Edit `<perf>/.git/info/exclude` and add the lines `Vagrantfile`, `.vagrant`, and `ubuntu*.log` to the end (three lines).